secretagentan/intro-to-mongodb/installation-cheatsheet.md

 Press `control-c` to stop the engine. **Don't just shut the terminal window.**

 MongoDB installs with a client app, a JavaScript-based shell, that allows us to interact with MongoDB directly.
+To enter the shell open another terminal window and type

-Start the app in terminal by typing `mongo`.
+ `mongo`

 The app will load and the prompt will change to `>`.